-The Pulitzer Prizes will be announced on Monday, April 16 which is still more than a week away, but I will give my prediction this evening.
+The Pulitzer Prizes will be announced on Monday, April 15 so I will give my prediction this evening.
 Of course, the category that I am interested in is Fiction.

 My prediction may not be correct as it will be based more on the original intent of Joseph Pulitzer.

 Here is the original stipulation from his will:

 Annually, for the American novel published during the year which shall best present the whole atmosphere of American life, and the highest standard of American manners and manhood, One thousand dollars ($1,000).